balt-dev/PickMod/README.md

 - Shows an icon over locked items
 - Keybind to quickly send @up
 - Display balance in place of hunger bar
+- Saves inventory to a file every @backup